DWI Standardized Field Sobriety Tests (SFSTs)

 NHTSA Field Sobriety Test Manual

 These signs of intoxication can also mimic other physical conditions.
-Criminal DWI defense lawyers review surrounding facts to determine if the driver was under the influence or if they were suffering from a complication of a preexisting medical condition or conditions.
+Skilled DWI Defense Lawyers can review surrounding facts to determine if the driver was under the influence or if they were suffering from a complication of a preexisting medical condition or conditions.

 Horizontal Gaze Nystagmus Test (HGN)